ashish173/joshtalk/regex/intro/01_slide.md

 !SLIDE code small bullet incremental
 #BASICS OF REGULAR EXPRESSIONS #
-* MatchData object is a object that behaves similar to a list
+* MatchData object is an object that behaves similar to a list

 * >>> m1 = /Ruby/.match("I am in Love with Ruby and Python")